 For many of us, it might bring up images of sleazy salespeople trying to line their pockets by selling us extra stuff we don’t need.

-But when used properly, upselling can actually bring you closer to your customers, while bringing you more revenue, better retention and lower churn.
+But when used properly, upselling can bring you closer to your customers, while bringing you more revenue, better retention, and lower churn.

-The definition of upselling is selling a more expensive version of a product that the customer already has (or is buying), or to add extra features or add-ons to that product.
+Upselling means selling a more expensive version of a product that the customer already has or is buying.
 If I’m buying a 27” TV and the salesperson offers me a 32” TV or an extended warranty, that’s an upsell.

-The meaning of cross-selling is selling products that are different—but possibly related—to the product the customer already has (or is buying).
+Cross-selling, in contrast, is selling products that are different—but possibly related—to the product the customer already has or is buying.
 If I’m buying a TV and the salesperson offers me a Roku or Playstation, that’s a cross-sell.